Contact

 Isèpo: Yannis Kalyvas

-With the Orchestra, Chorus, and Children’s Chorus of the GNO (as part of its educational mission)
+With the Orchestra, Chorus, members of the Ballet and Children’s Chorus* of the Greek National Opera

 Ticket prices: €15, €20, €35, €55, €60, €70, €90, €120